USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 ### <a name="476F65D4C17C11E69E2F003EE1B763F8"></a>Distribution Methods

 There are many different ways of distributing software.
 The ARL GitHub site is the RECOMMENDED method, but is not the only method.
-The PDs MAY choose to distribute by FTP, email, another website, or other means, in addition to or in place of GitHub.
-For any and all distribution methods chosen, the PDs are responsible for creating their own accounts.
-If the distribution method uses email addresses as part of the sign up process, then the PDs MUST use their Government email addresses.
-All login accounts MUST be reported to the PDs' supervisors.
+The principal developers MAY choose to distribute by FTP, email, another website, or other means, in addition to or in place of GitHub.
+For any and all distribution methods chosen, the principal developer(s) are responsible for creating their own accounts.
+If the distribution method uses email addresses as part of the sign up process, then the principal developer(s) MUST use their Government email addresses.
+All login accounts MUST be reported to the principal developer(s)' supervisors.
 Passwords MUST be kept secret.
-If a site uses cryptographic authentication such as public/private key pairs, PDs MAY choose to use this facility in addition to, or instead of, passwords.
+If a site uses cryptographic authentication such as public/private key pairs, principal developer(s) MAY choose to use this facility in addition to, or instead of, passwords.
 Private keys MUST be treated like passwords and kept secret.

 Where possible, it is strongly RECOMMENDED that projects be distributed via the ARL GitHub site.
 This will make it significantly easier to gauge the